-An Air Force veteran who works for Dun & Bradstreet, Emma Croft transitioned in 2015 to become the woman she’s always known herself to be.
+An Air Force veteran, Emma transitioned in 2015 to become the woman she’s always known herself to be.
 She says she has been overwhelmed by the support she’s received on the job.

 “When I officially came out at work after my name change had gone through, I was blown away,” she said.
 “They totally accepted me for who I am.”

 While serving in the Air Force from 1976-1980, Emma says it was common knowledge that there were gay people serving in the armed forces, and that their presence had no effect on troop morale or operations.

 “I never understood Don’t Ask Don’t Tell – we had it figured out,” she laughs.

 When the Trump administration announced the ban on transgender soldiers in the military, Emma was both shocked and disgusted.

 “This [opposition] is trying to scare everyone.
 We’ve got to keep driving the message that this is discrimination pure and simple.”

 Emma knows the importance of non-discrimination protections, and for her part, she’s pledged to double down in 2018 to protect them at the ballot by joining Freedom For All Massachusetts in our historic campaign to protect MA’s transgender inclusive non-discrimination law.